 Awareness campaigns are also very effective for encouraging organic content creation.
 The #RedCupContest of Starbucks and #IHackedLife by Lenovo are two very successful examples of user-generated content.

-Utilise all branded content types
+4. Utilise all types of branded content

-- Reels: Create Reels that you think customers will share more.
+Reels: Create Reels that you think customers will share more.
 For example, problem-solving or “hack” reels get more views.

-- Grid Videos: These videos should engage people within the first few seconds.
+Grid Videos: These videos should engage people within the first few seconds.
 Start by stating a problem or hypothesis that your customers often face.
 Then go on to explain how your brand “solves” it.

 For some inspiration on creating different types of Instagram Ads, swing by here.

-Always narrate a story in your branded content
+1. Always narrate a story in your branded content

-Keep branded content true to your voice
+2. Keep branded content true to your voice

-Growing your reach through branded content is not a herculean task.
+Growing your reach through branded content on Instagram is not a herculean task.
 But, yes, it has to stay true to your brand values and voice.
 Stick to it and the strategy pays in spades.